check_logfiles

 Predefined macros

-$CL_USERNAME The name of the user executing check_logfiles
+$CL_USERNAME$ The name of the user executing check_logfiles

 $CL_HOSTNAME$ The hostname without domain